 - make them like each other less – how much molecules like each other versus the liquid their in or other molecules around depends on things like the pH and salt concentration of the liquid – we often take advantage of this – but in the opposite way – in protein crystallography.
 There we where we *want* our *proteins* (but not the water in them) to form nice orderly crystals so that we can shine x-ray beams at them and have those beams bounce off a uniformly-arranged object so we can work backwards from them and figure out what the protein looks like.
 So we can gradually change pH and salt concentration and stuff to get the molecules to like each other and/or hate the water more.
 Lots more starting here: http://bit.ly/2qlzlRS

 But for normal protein work, I don’t want the proteins linking together either.
 Instead I want to “freeze” them in place – basically just take away their energy – I want them to be as much like how they are now when I wake them up as possible.
-So what I want is a disordered, AMORPHOUS SOLID 👉 we call this a GLASS & the process of forming it is VITRIFICATION
+So what I want is a disordered, AMORPHOUS SOLID.
+We call this a GLASS & the process of forming it is VITRIFICATION

 Then today I did the “polishing” step of my protein prep – size exclusion chromatography (SEC) which separates proteins by size.
 Then, after concentrating them, it was time for the “freezing” – and remember, when I say I freeze my proteins I’m not *really* freezing them – my proteins are way too cool to do that to – instead I “supercool” them before I store them away for safe keeping in the -80°C freezer – this way the water in & around my protein molecules doesn’t crystallize (form ice) (which, remember could push out salts, push on my protein, etc.)

-So “freezing time” is really vitreous glass making time.
-Since the molecules stay where they were as a liquid, you don’t get the expansion you get with ice & the solutes can stay put too so the environment stays the same
+So “freezing time” is really “vitreous glass making time”.
+Since the molecules stay where they were as a liquid, you don’t get the expansion you get with ice & the solutes can stay put too so the environment stays the same.

-The great thing about vitrification here is that we can “wake up” the protein and it’ll act the same – but it’s never really quite the same – when you thaw a frozen sample, you’re adding energy that lets the molecules break free from one another & seek out new binding partners.
+The great thing about vitrification here is that we can “wake up” the protein and it’ll act the same.
+Well, it’s never really quite the same – when you thaw a frozen sample, you’re adding energy that lets the molecules break free from one another & seek out new binding partners.
 But if you remove the energy again, they get stuck in place again (re-freeze).
 You can keep doing this freeze-thawing, but each time you do this you have more chances of crystals forming and damaging your sample.
 So you want to avoid multiple freeze-thaws.

-But I have way more protein than I’d ever want to use at once – and I want to store it frozen to prevent degradation – so what to do?
+But (thankfully!)
+I have way more protein than I’d ever want to use at once – and I want to store it frozen to prevent degradation – so what to do?
 Make aliquots!
 These are like “single-portion” packages so that when I want to use some I only have to unfreeze what I want to use.

 But since I usually don’t need to use a lot each time, I want to make fairly small aliquots but if I were to do this to all of my sample I’d have a lot a lot of aliquots.
 So instead I aliquot out 10-15 portions and then store the rest in bigger portions.
 If I go through the small aliquots I can dip into these “stocks” & aliquot those out.

 I use glycerol as my cryoprotectant because it’s water-like so it’s not a big shock to my protein – but it’s less sticky than water.
-Then I dunk tubes of protein in liquid nitrogen to race through the freezing point & outrun ice formation
+Then I dunk tubes of protein in liquid nitrogen to race through the freezing point & outrun ice formation.

 Liquid nitrogen is sometimes abbreviated LN2 , referring to the fact that the atoms of nitrogen (N) are present in pairs (it’s diatomic).
 Nitrogen has a freezing point of −210 °C (−346 °F) so it can exist in a liquid form at very very cold temperatures (temperatures at which water w/a freezing point of 0°C (32 °F) would be frozen solid).
 So even though I’m using it as a liquid, it’s really really cold! (remember to take safety precautions – freeze your samples not your skin!)